Our Los Angeles Email Harassment Attorneys Can Help

 - Let the harasser know that the emails are unwelcome.
 Though uncomfortable, it is important for your potential claim.
 You should do this in writing or through email so there is a paper trail.

 - Review and follow your employer’s anti-harassment policies.
 Then, speak with a supervisor or the Human Resources (HR) department about the emails.
 Submit your email harassment complaint or concerns in writing.

 - Give your employer a chance to act.
 If your employer does not take action, then you should consider filing a complaint with the California Department of Fair Employment and Housing (DFEH).
 The DFEH will review your complaint and decide whether to pursue an investigation.

 - Consider filing a lawsuit.
 You may also be able to file a lawsuit against the offending supervisor or coworker for damages.
 You can only do this once you have received a right-to-sue letter from the DFEH.
 If you choose to file a lawsuit for damages, speak with an experienced attorney.
-A Los Angeles employment lawyer can help you develop a clear plan for each phase of your harassment claim.
+A Los Angeles employment litigation lawyer can help you develop a clear plan for each phase of your harassment claim.

 How Do I Prove That I Am the Victim of Email Harassment at Work?

 You must show that the sender wrote the offending email(s), or allowed it to be sent.
 You can do this by saving or printing off a copy of the email(s) with the relevant information displayed.
 You should also take steps to preserve the electronic version of the email.
 It contains valuable metadata about the sender.

 You will also need a strong argument for why the message involved is either:

 - Obscene, hostile, offensive, oppressive or intimidating; and

 - Substantially motivated by your protected traits.